Skip to Main Content

 • If you have used "machine-generated" citations, you need to "human-proofread" those citations to make sure they are following the current rules, and so they are consistent with the rest of your citations.

-Resources - Style Guides, Writing Manuals, and Helpful Websites
+Resources - Writing Manuals, and Helpful Websites

 Helpful Websites